open-cogsci/osdoc/content/pages/manual/interface.md

 ## Keyboard shortcuts

-The keyboard shortcuts listed below are default values, and can be changed as described under [Changing shortcuts]().
+The keyboard shortcuts listed below are default values.
+Many of them can be changed through *Menu → Tools → Preferences*.

 ### General shortcuts